cybersader/awesome-cybersader/📁 13 - Religion, Ontology, Philosophy/⬇️ Ontological Drop/⬇️ Ontological Drop.md

 	- [Divine Hide and Seek: Is There Truly a Hider, Are We Truly Seeking? - YouTube](https://www.youtube.com/watch?v=8k9A7d2Wnjk)
 - [Jimmy Akin](https://jimmyakin.com/)
 - [Jimmy Akin's Mysterious World - StarQuest Media](https://sqpn.com/podcasts/jimmy-akins-mysterious-world/)
+- Gambling is never okay unless done on an occasion (not a business who only doing gambling)